-Happy Turtle and Tamarin are the attraction in the center of the village, with both drawing a good crowd each evening for their well priced Thai cooking.
-Elsewhere, there are now quite a few cheap and cheerful Thai places dotted along the main street, such as Maxime and Lek’s Kitchen, all perfectly adequate.
+J & K and Tamarin are the attraction in the center of the village, with both drawing a good crowd each evening for their well priced Thai cooking.

-For noodle soup, look no further than the large house by the crossroads in the centre, whilst, by the bridge, the small restaurant with attached minimart knocks up a great cashew nut chicken complete with long dried red chillies.
+For noodle soup, look no further than Pah Jae, the large house by the crossroads in the centre and by the bridge, the small restaurant with attached minimart knocks up a great cashew nut chicken (complete with long dried red chillies).

-For seafood, head down the street by Harley Moon Hideaway to either Sea Terrace, the large restaurant over the water at the bottom or at the end to No Name Seafood by Koh Chang 7 Guesthouse (the former Bailan Huts).
-Preecha Seafood behind the police box at the northern end gives you one more option.
-All three offer full seafood menus with all the Thai classics, prices a little higher than at the diners on the street.
+For seafood, head down the street by Harley Moon Hideaway to either Sea Terrace, the large restaurant over the water at the bottom or to the ramshackle building at the very end, No Name Seafood by Koh Chang 7 Guesthouse.
+Preecha Seafood, behind the police box at the northern end, gives you one more option.

-Down on the beach, next door to Mercure Hideaway, the Italian owned Lisca Beach serves up pizzas and Italian fare – a very relaxed spot to wile way the day.
+Down on the beach, next door to Mercure Hideaway, the Italian owned Lisca Beach is a charming cafe, offering a nice mix of authentic Italian and Thai dishes – a terrific spot to wile away the hours.